Tamillis/MyTools/TableMaker/README.md

  - DropDownMaker - makes a dropdown list from given options (currently a hardcoded part of `filterMaker`)
  - PrintMaker - makes a print button that takes in the id of the div to print
  - DynamicTextInputMaker - name tbc, but a text input whose size updates according to the amount of text input so you never lose track of what you're writing.
+ - Loop Around option for paginator
+ - dynamic hide/show headings (a select box of checkboxes)

 ## TableMaker
 The main component of `NMaker`.